Skip to sub navigation Skip to main content

 We recognise the need for effective procurement practices to acquire and deliver value for money on goods, works and services bought by us.

-To achieve this, we have a procurement policy and strategy which informs members, staff, the public and suppliers how procurement will be managed.
-In addition, we are working with Social Value Portal who will undertake social value evaluation of tenders over £25,000 and Social Value Portal will manage the delivery of social value through contract management, according to the principles of the Public Services (Social Value) Act 2012.
+To achieve this, we have a Procurement Strategy which informs members, staff, the public and suppliers how procurement will be managed.
+In addition, we are working with Social Value Portal who will undertake social value evaluation of tenders over £50,000 and Social Value Portal will manage the delivery of social value through contract management, according to the principles of the Public Services (Social Value) Act 2012.
 You can view the relevant documents from the related documents section of this web page.

-The rules governing how this money is spent (which are also subject to compliance with statutory requirements such as EU Regulations and the Public Contracts Regulations 2006) can be found in our contract procedure rules, available from the related documents section of this web page.
+The rules governing how this money is spent (which are also subject to compliance with statutory requirements such as The Procurement Act 2023 and The Procurement Regulations 2024) can be found in our contract procedure rules, available from the related documents section of this web page.

-Our terms and conditions for good and for services are also available to view and download from the related documents section of this web page.
+Our terms and conditions for goods and for services are also available to view and download from the related documents section of this web page.

-Our current Contracts Register can be found on the Transparency code web page.
+Our current Contracts Register can be found on:

 5 Year Procurement Plan